ncats/translator-modules/ncats/translator/ontology/server/README.md

-# The Ontology Jaccard Similarity Server
+# The Jaccard Similarity Server

 ## Overview